 However, good daycare centres that encourage language learning, engage in activities to promote development and teach basic math skills are very few.
 And, they have to cope with the problem of overcrowding.
 So, to find a quality daycare centre for your child, you have to start your search early - at least a couple of months before you actually enrol him.
 Here are a few tips to help you find the best daycare near you.

-While looking for the best daycare centre near you, keep in mind your child's age and the kind of childcare services you need.
-Here are the different types of daycare centres:
+While looking for the best daycare center near you, keep in mind your child's age and the kind of childcare services you need.
+Here are the different types of daycare centers:

-Most daycare centres in India are either run by schools or even by individuals in their homes.
-Some daycare chains providing quality childcare services like KLAY Daycare, Footprints and WeCare have also entered the market in recent years.
+Most daycare centers in India are either run by schools or even by individuals in their homes.
+Some daycare chains providing quality childcare services like KLAY Daycare, Footprints, and WeCare have also entered the market in recent years.

 If any of the above-mentioned factors are out of line with your child's needs and yours, think deeply about whether you would be willing to compromise.
 If not, then move on to the next childcare facility on your list.